 Balance.
 Flexibility.
 Strength.

 Pilates restores the body while improving your balance, posture, strength, and coordination.
 By working the spine in all directions and strengthening the core muscles, Pilates is not only an overall conditioning program but also truly a practice for quality of life.

 The postural correction and core strengthening that a consistent practice creates not only improves how we look, it often results in pain relief and alleviates chronic pain completely.
 Having strong abdominal muscles protects the back, frequently a weak point due to our often sedentary, technology-driven lives.

-Body Fundamentals offers Pilates classes in its boutique Tucson studio.
+Body Fundamentals offers ongoing Pilates classes in its Tucson studio.